JetBrains/intellij-sdk-docs/topics/tutorials/action_system/working_with_custom_actions.md

 An action declaration can be added manually to the <path>plugin.xml</path> file.
 An exhaustive list of declaration elements and attributes is presented in [Registering Actions in plugin.xml](basic_action_system.md#registering-actions-in-pluginxml).
-Attributes are added by selecting them from the **New Action** form, or by editing the registration declaration directly in the plugin.xml file.
+Attributes are added by selecting them from the <control>New Action</control> form, or by editing the registration declaration directly in the <path>plugin.xml</path> file.

 The `<action>` declaration for `PopupDialogAction` in the `action_basics` [plugin.xml](https://github.com/JetBrains/intellij-sdk-code-samples/blob/main/action_basics/src/main/resources/META-INF/plugin.xml) file.
 It also contains an attribute for an [`Icon`](work_with_icons_and_images.md) and encloses elements declaring text overrides, keyboard and mouse shortcuts, and to which menu group the action should be added.